Alex-Huleatt/BC-Frameworks/README.md

 * A little util package for little functions that I always end up wanting

+## BTW
+This was tested entirely in the 2013 distribution of BattleCode, I'll try to update it as soon as the 2016 version comes out.

 ## For anyone and everyone

 Go Bobcats.